k0f1/Pneumonia-algorithm/FDA_Submission.md

 ### 1. General Information

 **Intended Use Statement:**
 This algorithm is intended for use in _assisting the clinician_ in acute care setting with a speedy detection of pneumonia within a chest x-ray.
+In otherwords it is to be used a a screening test for Pneumonia.
 The predicate device for this algorithm is a CADx device.

 **Indications for Use:**